guidasneves/titanic_kaggle/README.md

   * [Entry](#entry)

 ## Installation
-Cloning the repository and downloading the libraries used in the models
+Cloning the repository and downloading the libraries used in the models.
 ```Console
 git clone https://github.com/guidasneves/titanic_kaggle.git
 pip install -r requirements.txt